raspberrypilearning/visualising-sorting-with-python/lesson-2/worksheet.md

-# Lesson 2 - Bubblesort
+# Lesson 2 - Bubble Sort

-The bubblesort algorithm sorts an unordered list by repeatedly stepping through the list and swapping elements if they are in the wrong order.
+The Bubble Sort algorithm sorts an unordered list by repeatedly stepping through the list and swapping elements if they are in the wrong order.

 Give a small list such as: